pytorch/torchtune/recipes/README.md

 tune --nnodes 1 --nproc_per_node 2 finetune_lora --config alpaca_llama2_lora_finetune
 ```

 FSDP and activation checkpointing are enabled by default, and LoRA weights are added to the Q and V projections in self-attention.
-If you additionally want to apply LoRA to K and want to reduce the rank from the default of 8, you can run
+If you additionally want to apply LoRA to K and would like to reduce the rank from the default of 8, you can run

 ```
 tune --nnodes 1 --nproc_per_node 2 finetune_lora --config alpaca_llama2_lora_finetune --overrides lora_attn_modules=q_proj,k_proj,v_proj lora_rank=4